-As at t March 31,
+As at March 31,

-2010 2009
+2011 2010

-UK \$ 2,352 \$ 2,138
+UK \$ 3,653 \$ 2,352

-India 43,479 50,948
+India 36,654 43,479

-US 674 962
+US 387 674

-Other 5,195 1,944
+Other 7,898 5,195

-\$ 51,700 \$ 55,992
+\$ 48,592 \$ 51,700

-17. FAIR VALUE DISCLOSURES
+16. FAIR VALUE DISCLOSURES

-Fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+Fair value represents the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants after the measurement date.
 As such, fair value is a market based measurement that should be determined based on assumption that market participant would use in pricing an asset or a liability.
 A three tier fair value hierarchy is established as a basis for considering such assumptions and for inputs used in the valuation methodologies in measuring fair value:

-Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets

-Level 2 Includes other inputs that are directly or indirectly observable in the market price

-Level 3 Unobservable inputs which are supported by little or no market activity
+- Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets - Level 2 Includes other inputs that are directly or indirectly observable in the market price - Level 3 Unobservable inputs which are supported by little or no market activity